DasenB/DIAL/README.md

 # DIAL
-Framework for Distributed Algorithms in Python
+DIAL is a framework for implementing and simulating distributed algorithms in Python.

 ## Requirements
 - [x] Possibility to use predefined topologies as well as custom topologies